 I'll admit to doing "little contemplation" on this.
 Fortunately, I don't run into hidden networks that much these days (thank goodness), but I've also spent little time considering the consequences of DFS and hidden networks.
 Using hidden networks on DFS channels can cause unforeseen connectivity issues.

 Clients can't actively probe on DFS channels.
 Active Probing is when a client send a "Probe Request".
 Clients send probes on a channel to discover any potential APs.
-Since ACTIVE probing is not allowed on DFS channels clients will do Passive Probes - which simply means they listen for beacons on a channel.
+Since ACTIVE probing is not allowed on DFS channels, clients will do Passive Probes - which simply means they listen for beacons on a channel.
 Well, if they just happen to listen BETWEEN beacons, they’ll miss what they don’t see.

-This also has implications for voice and roaming if the clients can't probe for new APs roaming times will be longer and real-time data starts having issues.
-Many hospital deployment don't use DFS because of these issues.
+This also has implications for voice and roaming.
+If the clients can't probe for new APs then roaming times will be longer, and real-time data starts having issues.
+Many hospital deployments don't use DFS because of these issues.

 UPDATE: See the comment below by Andrew Von Nagy.
 It clarification hidden SSIDs and DFS.